an annual incubator that mentors, supports and publishes emerging writers in critical forms

 a directory of active community arts and grassroots initiatives

 Meet the core team

 Jasmine is a Singaporean-born interdisciplinary artist and arts programmer.
-The founder of Project 40 Collective, managing editor at LooseLeaf Magazine and producer at Teh People Studio, she works in writing and mixed media.
-She holds an MA in English, Diaspora and Transnational Studies (U of Toronto), with a focus on race, creative resistance and power.
-She is widely known as a tea lady.
+The founder of Project 40 Collective, managing editor at LooseLeaf Magazine and producer at Teh Studio, she works in writing and mixed media.
+She holds an MA in English, Diaspora and Transnational Studies (U of Toronto) and is currently doing her PhD at York University.

 Özge Dilan Arslan